Custom Service Definition

 |Virtual Machine without a Management Agent|

-While you cannot specify Agent(because of the lack of a Management Agent), Company A can still specify actions before the actual service is started.
+While you cannot specify Agent(because of the lack of a Management Agent), you can still specify actions before the actual service is started.

 If there is no IP address before the actual service is started, the post/pre-init scripts inject the IP addresses and other configured information for each phase.